 - Buy tickets at least three months before the trip.
 If you and your family are flying on your vacation, be sure to buy tickets for your flight at least three months in advance.
 Tickets may be more expensive before this time and they'll increase in price the closer it gets to the flight date.
 Once you buy tickets, be sure to keep them in a safe place.
 Up to 15% of all documents are misplaced, and 7.5% are lost completely.
 You don't want that to happen with your tickets.

 - Choose your destination based on what your kids will enjoy.
 It's a good idea to talk to your kids to figure out just where they would like to go.
 You may want to keep the vacation destination a surprise, but it's easier to gauge your child's excitement when they know where they're going.
+If your child is one of the 6.1 million children with ADHD, this can play into it as well.
+You may want to pick a destination that will help keep them entertained to make sure they truly enjoy the vacation.
 Consider your child's age and personality, too.
 A teenager may enjoy a European trip, but a child who's 8-years-old may enjoy a theme park more.

 - Choose a destination that lets you relax.
 The effects of vacation time can be almost immediate.
 In fact, 89% of people say they feel a significant drop in stress after only two days on vacation.
 That said, be sure whichever vacation destination you choose is not only fun for your kids but also gives you a chance for you to relax.
 Your kids could also benefit from a destination that offers quieter spaces for those times when they're feeling overwhelmed.